A First-Timer’s Guide To Cappadocia, Turkey

 On my last morning, it was a Sunday and a lot of places weren’t open.
 I really wanted to get not just coffee, but also some börek, pastry made of thing phyllo dough and stuffed with cheese, sometimes spinach or meat.
 Sometimes it’s super crisp and flaky, and other times soft and super buttery.
 I’d seen Nazar Borek and Cafe recommended, but it wasn’t open that morning.

-I finally found M & M Cafe, which looked so cheesy but was super charming inside and had yummy borek and good cappuccino.
+I finally found M & M Cafe, which looked so cheesy but was super charming inside and had decent borek and good cappuccino.
 There were a lot of locals popping in, which is always a good sign in my book.

 After my testi kebab dinner, I decided to find dessert elsewhere, and ended up at King’s Coffee Shop for a delicious tres leches cake (made by the owner’s wife) and tea.
 I wish I could have come back for my morning coffee, but they weren’t open the next morning.